MASTER COURSE SYLLABUS

 - Replace wheel bearing and race.

-- Remove and reinstall sealed wheel bearing assembly.
+- Remove, reinstall, and/or replace sealed wheel bearing assembly.

 - Inspect and replace wheel studs.

-Electronic Brake, Traction and Stability Control Systems Diagnosis and Repair
+Electronic Brake Control Systems: Antilock Brake (ABS), Traction Control (TCS), and Electronic Stability Control (ESC) Systems Diagnosis and Repair

-- Identify and inspect electronic brake control system components; determine necessary action.
+- Identify and inspect electronic brake control system components (ABS, TCS, ESC); determine needed action.

 - Describe the operation of a regenerative braking system.

-- Diagnose poor stopping, wheel lock-up, abnormal pedal feel, unwanted application, and noise concerns associated with the electronic brake control system; determine necessary action.
+- Diagnose poor stopping, wheel lock-up, abnormal pedal feel, unwanted application, and noise concerns associated with the electronic brake control system; determine needed action.

-- Diagnose electronic brake control system electronic control(s) and components by retrieving diagnostic trouble codes, and/or using recommended test equipment; determine necessary action.
+- Diagnose electronic brake control system electronic control(s) and components by retrieving diagnostic trouble codes, and/or using recommended test equipment; determine needed action.

-- Depressurize high-pressure components of the electronic brake control system.
+- Depressurize high-pressure components of an electronic brake control system.

 - Bleed the electronic brake control system hydraulic circuits.